Geometry of Gaussian free field sign clusters and random interlacements: Introduction

 Originally, $\omega^u$ was introduced in order to investigate the local limit of the trace left by simple random walk on large, locally transient graphs $\{G_N ; \, N \geq 1\}$ with $G_N \nearrow G$ as $N \to \infty$, when run up to suitable timescales of the form $u \, t_N$ with $u>0$ and $t_N= t_N(G_N)$, see \cite{benjamini2008giant}, \cite{sznitman2008universal}, \cite{MR2520124}, \cite{MR2561432}, \cite{MR2838338}, as well as \cite{MR2386070} and \cite{MR3563197}.
 The trajectories in the support of $\omega^u$ can roughly be thought of as corresponding to successive excursions of the random walk in suitably chosen sets, and the timescale $t_N$ defines a Poissonian limiting regime for the occurrence of these excursions (note that this limit is hard to establish due to the long-range dependence between the excursions of the walk).
 Of particular interest in this context are the percolative properties of $\mathcal{V}^u$, as described by the critical parameter (note that $\mathcal{V}^u$ is decreasing in $u$)

-This corresponds to a drastic change in the behavior of the complement of the trace of the walk on $G_N$, as the parameter $u$ appearing multiplicatively in front of $t_N$ varies across $u_*$, provided this threshold is non-trivial; see for instance \cite{MR2838338} for simulations when $G_N=(\Z/N\Z)^d$ with $t_N = N^d$.
+This corresponds to a drastic change in the behavior of the complement of the trace of the walk on $G_N$, as the parameter $u$ appearing multiplicatively in front of $t_N$ varies across $u_*$, provided this threshold is non-trivial; see for instance \cite{MR2838338} for simulations when $G_N=(\Z/N\Z)^d$ with $t_N \asymp N^d$.
 The finiteness of $u_*$, i.e.\ the existence of a subcritical phase for $\mathcal{V}^u$, and even a phase of stretched exponential decay for the connectivity function of $\mathcal{V}^u$ at large values of $u$, can be obtained by adapting classical techniques, once certain decoupling inequalities are available.
 As a consequence of Theorem \ref{decoup} below, see Remark \nolinebreak\ref{R:applicor}, \ref{R:subcrit}) and Corollary \nolinebreak\ref{applidecoup}, such a phase is exhibited for any graph $G$ satisfying \eqref{p0}, \eqref{Ahlfors} and \eqref{Green} as in \eqref{eq:condconvention}.

 On the contrary, the existence of a supercritical phase is much less clear in general.
-It was proved in \cite{MR2891880} that $u_* >0$ for graphs of the type $G=G'\times\Z,$ endowed with some distance $d$ such that \eqref{intro:Volume+Green} holds, see (1.8) and (1.11) in \cite{MR2891880}.
-However, in this source the condition $\nu \geq1$ was required, cf.\ \eqref{eq:nu}, excluding for instance the case $G=G_2$ in which $\nu=\frac{\log9-\log5}{\log4}<1,$ see \cite{MR1378848} and \nolinebreak\cite{MR1668115}.
-As a consequence of the following result, we settle the question about positivity of $u_*$ affirmatively under our assumptions.
+It was proved in \cite{MR2891880} that $u_* >0$ for graphs of the type $G=G'\times\Z,$ endowed with some distance $d$ such that \eqref{intro:Volume+Green} holds, see (1.8) and (1.11) in \cite{MR2891880} (note that the exponent $\alpha$ from \eqref{intro:Volume+Green} actually corresponds to $\alpha+\beta/2$ in \cite{MR2891880}, see (1.9) therein).
+However, in this source the condition $\nu \geq1$ was required, cf.\ \eqref{eq:nu}, excluding for instance the case $G=G_2$ in which $\nu=\frac{\log9-\log5}{\log4}<1,$ see \cite{MR1378848} and \nolinebreak\cite{MR1668115}, as well as the case $G=G_3$ in dimension three (which was anyway not of the type $G'\times\Z$), see Remark~\ref{R:extensions}, \ref{R:boundsierpinskicarpet}).
+As a consequence of the following result, we settle the question about the positivity of $u_*$ affirmatively under our assumptions.
 This solves a principal open problem from \nolinebreak\cite{MR2891880}, see Remark 5.6(2) therein, and implies the existence of a phase transition for the percolation of the vacant set $\mathcal V^u$ of random interlacements on such graphs.
 We remind the reader of the convention \eqref{eq:condconvention} regarding conditions \eqref{Ahlfors}, \eqref{Green} and \eqref{weakSecIso}, which is in force in the following:

 \begin{The} Suppose $G$ satisfies \eqref{p0}, \eqref{Ahlfors}, \eqref{Green} and \eqref{weakSecIso}.
 Then there exists $\tilde{u} >0$ and for every $u \in (0, \tilde u]$, a probability space $(\Omega^u, \mathcal{F}^u, Q^u)$ governing three random subsets $\mathcal I$, $\mathcal V$ and $\mathcal K$ of $G$ with the following properties: